attaullahshafiq10/conceptual-sentiment-analysis/README.md

-# conceptual program for sentiment analysis
+# conceptual code for sentiment analysis